godfollower/docker-dosbox-alpine/README.md

 [MOUNT](https://www.dosbox.com/wiki/MOUNT)

 DOSBox-X will automatically load a `~/.dosbox-x/dosbox-x-{version}.conf` file or a `./dosbox-x.conf` file if found.
-In an attempt to be future-proof about DOSBox-X version, this image uses `./dosbox-x.conf`, but explicitly loads it with the `-conf` parameter.
+In an attempt to be maintainable with future DOSBox-X version(s), this image uses `./dosbox-x.conf`, but explicitly loads it with the `-conf` parameter.

 *NOTE* Remember to chown (or chmod) the file so that the dosbox-x user can read it!